 - Preheat the oven to 350°F.

-- Place the sugar and the butter in the bowl of a stand mixer and beat on medium-high speed until fluffy, about 3-4 minutes.
+- Place the sugar and the butter in the bowl of a stand mixer and beat on medium-high speed until lighter in color and fluffy, about 3-4 minutes.

 - Scrape down the bowl.
 Add eggs one at a time on low speed and then increase to medium until each egg is well incorporated.
 Stop the mixer after adding the first 3 eggs and scrape the bowl from the bottom to ensure the ingredients are well mixed.
-Add the remaining 2 eggs and scrape down the bowl after adding and beating in the last egg.
+Add the remaining 2 eggs one at a time and scrape down the bowl after adding and beating in the last egg.

 - Add the rum and vanilla and mix on medium until well combined.